AstarNetwork/astar-docs/docs/learn/dapp-staking/protocol-parameters.md

 Similar to the _minimum lock amount_, but refers to the _stake_ amount.
 It's suggested to keep this value same as the _minimum locked amount_.

+### Max Bonus Safe Moves Per Period

+The number of authorized safe move actions of the amount staked during the Voting subperiod to remain eligible for the bonus reward.
+Only a limited number of _safe move actions_ are allowed during the `build&earn` subperiod to preserve bonus reward eligibility.
+Move actions refer to either:

+-   A 'partial unstake that decreases the voting stake',
+-   A 'stake transfer between two contracts'. (check previous "Moving Stake Between Contracts" section)

 ### Number Of Tiers

 Number of distinct tiers in the protocol.